Table of Contents

-When you visit a website that loads slowly, you may think to yourself, “why is my internet so slow?”.
-Just understand that not all websites are created equally when it pertains to hosting speeds.
-This article helps answer the central question of “what is monthly bandwidth in web hosting?” and, more importantly, helps explain how to determine what your bandwidth usage is and different types of bandwidth.
+When you visit a website that loads slowly, you may wonder why your internet is not moving quickly.
+Not all websites are created equally when it pertains to hosting speeds.
+Learn what monthly bandwidth in web hosting is and, more importantly, how to determine what your bandwidth usage is and the different types of bandwidth.

-In addition to giving you a 101 on bandwidth, we will review some of the best web hosting providers based on our research and answer frequently asked questions.
+We will also review some of the best web hosting providers based on our research and answer frequently asked questions.

 What Is Bandwidth?

-Think of bandwidth as running water running through a host.
-The larger the hose, the more water (bandwidth) you will be able to provide out the end.
-The same concept applies to web hosting providers when they host your website.
-To deliver the content on your site to the end-users visiting your site, all that data must be sent down that water hose to the requesting user.
-You may notice if a website loads slowly, it could mean they have a bandwidth plan that has been superseded due to a high volume of users trying to load content on your website.
+Bandwidth is the amount of data transferred in a given amount of time, like water running through a hose.
+The larger the hose, the more water you can provide.
+This applies to hosting providers and your website.
+To deliver your content to the end users, all that data must be sent down that water hose to the requesting user.
+If a website loads slowly, a bandwidth plan may have been superseded due to a high volume of users trying to load content on your website.

-It is crucial to understand how much bandwidth, on average, your website is using and how many visitors in a given period visit your site.
-Knowing these two factors helps you get into a web hosting plan that suffices for day-to-day browsing and gives your website a buffer in case of an uptick in traffic.
-We will cover these two factors more later in the article.
+It is crucial to understand how much bandwidth, on average, your website is using and how many visitors in a given period go to your site.
+Knowing this helps you select a web hosting plan that suffices for day-to-day browsing and gives your website a buffer in case of an uptick in traffic.

 Why Is Bandwidth Important in Web Hosting?